muz1lee/Piecewise-Stationary-MAB-/README.md

 ## Business Requirements

-Our team want to increase the metric: CTR = Clicks / Impressions , in our Stocks News Recommendation.
+Our team want to increase the metric: CTR = Clicks / Impressions , in our real-time News Recommendation.

-Push Mechanism: push news to users from high activity to low activity sequentially, and adjust traffic every 5 minutes.
+Push Mechanism: push news to users from high activity to low activity sequentially, and adjust traffic every few minutes.
 For every round, the system would use MAB algorithm to explore / exploit and find a "best" arm, then allocate more traffic to this arm in next round.

 ## Problems and Solutions